 Please note: Brut champagne on Keto seems to be the best choice – the least carbohydrates.
 But no.

 Champagne and sparkling wines are called low-alcohol drinks, but their effect is not at all weak.
 They are absorbed many times faster.
 Carbon dioxide enhances the permeability of alcohol.
-If you do not drink Brut, the feeling of intoxication, and the load on the liver increases greatly.
+If you do not drink Brut, the feeling of intoxication and the load on the liver increase greatly.
 The withdrawal symptoms after champagne are considered very severe – the evilest hangover.

 Keto and Beer